-The basic idea of the new project “Energy transformation in dialogue” is that a turning point in a society’s way of life and economic activities, i.e., the energy transition, can only succeed in the long term if it is accompanied by a good level of information of those affected and real opportunities for participation.
-The project shall contribute to an overall societal understanding of the energy transition – by providing and processing information, offering advice and further training, and bringing together the most different actors from research and society.
+The basic idea behind the project “Energy transformation in dialogue” is that a sustainable energy system can only be achieved if accompanied by a good level of information of those affected and real opportunities for participation.
+The project intends to contribute to an overall societal understanding of the energy transition – by providing and processing information, offering advice and further training, and bringing together very different actors from research and society.

-To this end, ITAS’s transdisciplinary experts prepare some formats for knowledge transfer and participation.
-With different intensity of participation and scope, these formats do not only address the broad public, but also specific stakeholder groups such as, e.g., the energy sector, industry, civil society, and consumer associations, but also teachers, energy consultants, students, and so-called early adopters.
+To this end, ITAS’s transdisciplinary experts use various knowledge transfer and participation formats.
+With varying scope and intensity of participation, these formats address both the general public and specific stakeholder groups such as civil society, NGOs, public administration, the energy sector, trade and industry, local authorities, but also teachers, energy consultants, students, and so-called early adopters.
 They include in detail:

 - informational and explanatory videos,

 - a “sustainable energy” tour,

 - a citizens’ forum on energy transition, and

 All these measures can only be successful if the dialogue on the energy transition initiated and intensified in the project is not a one-way street.
 On the one hand, it is about imparting knowledge and initiating learning processes, but on the other hand it is also about sharing impulses from society with the researchers to make them fruitful.
 The Institute for Technology Assessment and Systems Analysis will use its experience, competences, and structures related to Karlsruhe’s two internationally renowned real-world labs “District Future – Urban Lab” and “Urban Transition Lab 131”.